 The building products manufacturing and distribution industry in North America is highly competitive, with a number of producers manufacturing and selling a broad range of products.
 Demand for our products is principally influenced by new residential construction, residential repair-and-remodeling activity, and light commercial construction in the U.S. Drivers of new residential construction, residential repair-and-remodeling activity, and light commercial construction include new household formation, the age of the housing stock, availability of credit and other macroeconomic factors, such as GDP growth, population growth and migration, interest rates, employment, and consumer sentiment.
-Purchasing decisions made by the customers who buy our wood products are generally based on price, quality, availability, and particularly with respect to EWP, customer service, product support, and performance features offered.
+Purchasing decisions made by the customers who buy our products are generally based on price, quality, availability, and customer service.